Ubuntu Secure Boot

 If you want to defend against that, read on.

-The default UEFI installation of Ubuntu works as follows:
+The default UEFI installation of Ubuntu is described in Ubuntu UEFI Secure Boot and works as follows:

 - It uses GRUB which installs

-and runs it. - Kernel+initrd locates encrypted root, allows you to input the password and continue with the boot process.
+/bootand runs it.
+It checks the kernel signature but not the initrd image signature. - Kernel+initrd locates encrypted root, allows you to input the password and continue with the boot process.

 GRUB + Encrypted /boot